-So you’ve spent weeks carefully tending to your garden, and now aphids and other sap-sucking pests are appearing on your plants.
-Before you think of spending on commercial products, try a homemade insecticidal soap spray instead.
+You’ve spent weeks carefully tending to your garden, and now aphids and other sap-sucking pests have appeared on your plants.
+Before spending money on commercial products, try a homemade insecticidal soap spray instead.

-It’s a natural, organic option to get rid of small, soft-bodied plant pests.
+It’s a natural, organic option for controlling small, soft-bodied plant pests.
 Moreover, soap spray insecticides are gentle, safe, and highly effective.

 Best of all, you can feel good about avoiding harsh pesticides while still protecting your garden.